 Child Custody & Schedule

-Custody should not be confused with a child’s schedule, or with whom a child is residing.
-Custody is about decision-making responsibilities for the child or children.
+Child custody should not be confused with a child’s schedule, or with whom a child is residing.
+Child custody is about decision-making responsibilities for the child or children.
+The spouse who has custody of a child or children makes decisions about their:

-When parents are living together—married or unmarried—they make the decisions together about their children, or are basically in a status of “joint custody.”
+When parents are living together—married or unmarried—they make decisions together about their children, or are basically in a status of “joint custody.”
 This means either can be involved in decision-making, and, for example, a school permission form would require a signature of only one of the parents.
-However, the situation can change when parents separate.
+However, the situation can change when parents separate; child custody becomes a problem.

 “The Best Interests of the Child” is the prevailing principle of family law in Canada.

-Even in circumstances where the parents cannot agree, there can be a concept put forward of “parallel parenting” in which each parent is a decision-maker when they child is with that parent.
+Even in circumstances where the parents cannot agree, there can be a concept put forward of “parallel parenting” in which each parent is a decision-maker when the child is with that parent.

 There can be situations where one parent is seeking “sole custody.”
-Sole custody is where that parent is seeking to be the only decision-maker.
+Sole custody is when that parent is seeking to be the only decision-maker.
 When the other parent does not agree to allow sole custody, there must be a careful and detailed review and assessment of all of the background facts to justify this result.
-The ultimate decision in a conflict situation is decided by the “best interests of the child.”
+The ultimate decision in a conflict of child custody is decided by the “best interests of the child” principle.

 Parenting Plans and Child Custody